bonradoo/bonradoo/README.md

 I have been involved in several projects that allowed me to explore different aspects of software development and cybersecurity.
 Here's a snapshot of my work:

 ### Carrige weight app ```private``` 🚛
-A Flask-based web application leveraging MongoDB and MsSQL Server as the databases.
-This application enables users to manage and track carriage data with features such as user authentication and QR code scanning for efficient data entry.
-Tech stack used: Flask, MongoDB, MsSQL Server, HTML, CSS, JavaScript, and jsQR library.
+A Flask-based web app developed for a Polish brown coal mine to optimize loading capabilities.
+I handled the entire design, infrastructure, development, and implementation.
+The app uses MongoDB and MsSQL to manage RFID reads, weight data, and user info, leading to a 12% improvement in loading efficiency.
+Tech stack: Flask, MongoDB, MsSQL, HTML, CSS, JavaScript.

 ### [Financial Tracker](https://github.com/bonradoo/financial-tracker) 💵
 A Python application built with the PySide2 library that provides a user-friendly interface for managing personal expenses and income.
 It features a graphical representation of expenses through pie charts, allowing users to visualize their spending habits.